Long Road Trip Guides

 This is a perennial favourite of us.
 As soon as you leave Hubli, you are treated to soothing green fields.

 After you cross Yallapur, you will be driving through forests till you meet the NH 66.
-This route gives you an opportunity to visit two charming waterfalls – Magod Falls and Vibhuti Falls.
+There are few potholes on the road especially in forest areas.
+Please look out for them.
+This route allows you to visit two charming waterfalls – Magod Falls and Vibhuti Falls.

-For Magod falls, take a small detour of 12 KMs from the highway.
-A spectacular waterfall formed by Bedti river.
+For Magod Falls, take a small detour of 12 KMs from the highway.
+A spectacular waterfall formed by the Bedti River.
 On the way to the falls stop over to enjoy the beauty of serene Kavadikere lake.

-Latest update – We understand that the road from highway to Magod is not in a great condition after rains.
+Latest update – We understand that the road from the highway to Magod is not in great condition after the rains.
 This may delay the overall time of travel.
 Please plan accordingly.

 Vibhuti Falls is another lovely waterfall you will see when you drive from Bangalore to Goa on this route.
-River jumps over rocks to from a layered falls.
+River jumps over rocks to form layered falls.
 Look out for the signage after Ramanguli.
 A drive of 14 KMs off the highway will take you to the falls.

 Enjoy the enchanting views of the seacoast as you climb from Ankola.
-You may also stopover to visit the war ship museum at Karwar beach.
+You may also stop to visit the warship museum at Karwar Beach.

 Bangalore to Goa Distance by this route – 673 KMs